HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_12/Check_Points_Ch12.md

 ```Java
 new File("c:\book\test.dat");
 ```
 but there is a problem.
-It has been forgotten a  backslash cannot be used directly in a string, it has special meaning and must be accompanied by an extra backslash.
+It has been forgotten that a backslash cannot be used directly in a string, it has special meaning and must be accompanied by an extra backslash.

 A corrected version looks like this:
 ```Java